Holding Your Digital Life for Ransom

 - Paying the ransom is no guarantee of recovery.
 You're dealing with thieves, not honest businessmen.

-The most recent release is called RedBoot, named because, when infected, your computer boots to a red screen with white text that tells you your files have been encrypted with instructions to email an address with your ransom payment.
+A recent release is called RedBoot, named because, when infected, your computer boots to a red screen with white text that tells you your files have been encrypted with instructions to email an address with your ransom payment.

 This was the first of a wave of ransomware-as-a-service, a commercial product that will make it available to virtually anyone to use.